Skip to main content

 With PTSD garnering the lion’s share of clinical and research attention, grief often goes unaccounted for as a unique, enduring, and often challenging aspect of veteran transition (Difede et al., 2007; Mobbs & Bonanno, 2018).
 In particular, unresolved grief has been identified as a condition separate from PTSD, anxiety, and depression, indicating a need for targeted treatment (Bonanno et al., 2007; Pivar & Field, 2004; Shear et al., 2011).

 While grief is a normal, natural, and healthy response to loss, law enforcement officers can become “stuck” in that process due to maladaptive coping mechanisms which have afforded them a sense of physical and emotional self-protection on the job.
 Police work is characterized by prolonged exposure to an atmosphere of death.
 For example, a career itself is an existential exercise on one’s own mortality, given that nearly every encounter on duty has a life-threatening potential.
-Even if officers survive a critical incident or never have to take a life to protect themselves or others, survival training and hypervigilance ensure that death remains salient.
+Even if officers survive a critical incident, survival training and hypervigilance ensure that death remains salient.
 A symbolic interaction system indirectly reinforces this saliency even when wearing weapons and bulletproof vests passively, viewing police memorials, and attending funerals.

 Most impactful, however, officers are directly and vicariously exposed to death through a daily dose of human accidents, suicide, crime scene responses, investigations, report-writing, and court appearances.
 They may also confront loss, both professionally and personally, through the death or illness of another officer.
 All of this can be compounded, too, by any personal loss experienced in their private lives away from the job.